auto-d/ukraine_analysis/datasheet.md

 Spatial join and event attribution strategy:
 - We attribute reported conflict events to the smallest administrative division (city-level or failing that, Ukraianian Hromada) associated, as attested to in the ACLED documentation:
   > Locations are recorded to named populated places, geostrategic locations, natural locations, or neighborhoods of larger cities.
 Geo-coordinates with four decimals are provided to assist in identifying and mapping named locations to a central point (i.e. a centroid coordinate) within that location.
 Geo-coordinates do not reflect a more precise location, like a block or street corner, within the named location.
 - So theremal anomalies occurring within the confines of the Avdiivka hromada, where conflict events concurrently took place, are joined and labeled.

-To do:
-- retain the PCODE to simplify correlation to HDX data
-- note hormadas somewhere - see https://en.wikipedia.org/wiki/List_of_hromadas_of_Ukraine
 ### Is the software used to preprocess/clean/label the instances available?

-On interpretation of ACLED events, and our subsetting to arrive at the events with some plausible chance to induce a thermal anomaly.
-- The Battles and Explosions/Remote violence are the most relevant event types, but the disruption of attacks (notably by shooting down UAVs/drones and other ordance is retained based on its obvious potential to mirror conflict activity and induce thermal anomalies
-- See https://acleddata.com/2019/03/14/acled-introduces-new-event-types-and-sub-event-types/ for more information on 'disrupted weapons use', e
--
-_If so, please provide a link or other access point._

 Yes.
-See xyz.ipynb.
+See [here](./build.py) and the more elaborate but perpelexing [research notebook](./fud.ipynb).

 ### Any other comments?

+On interpretation of ACLED events, and our subsetting to arrive at the events with some plausible chance to induce a thermal anomaly:
+- The Battles and Explosions/Remote violence are the most relevant event types, but the disruption of attacks (notably by shooting down UAVs/drones and other ordance is retained based on its obvious potential to mirror conflict activity and induce thermal anomalies
+- See [ACLED event types article](https://acleddata.com/2019/03/14/acled-introduces-new-event-types-and-sub-event-types/) for more information on 'disrupted weapons use' which seems quite relevant (e.g. UAV intercept).

+On the topic of suitably quantifying the underlying phenomena, and the limitations of our aperture into real events:
+- A thermal anomaly motivated by conflict could have occurred, with no ACLED reporting to match
+- Seasonal or non-conflict fires will be represented in this data, but because we cannot disambiguate from those induced by conflict events without event data, we cannot apply a label
+- The event could have occurred as advertised in the ACLED data, but no thermal data.
+- The event could have occurred, and generated a thermal anomaly but not been collected due to overflight timing or weather, or because the fire was too small to be detected, or because there was no fire at all!

+On the topic of labeling:
+- ACLED events with no thermal correlation are a sort of negative class, but it's not a false negative per se, at least because of the overflight and the sensor sensitivity problems.
+- We have to have true negatives, our only option here due to the confounded of weather is to incorporate all thermal anomalies before the escalation in 2022 and assert that effectively zero of those thermal anomalies were the result of conflict events.
+- For all of the above reasons, we crutch on thermal anomalies that occurred prior to the most recent stage of this conflict when Russia invaded Ukraine.
+While we introduce more confounders like annual fluctuations in temperature or fire, it seems the best of the options in front of us.

 ## Uses